12 IT Certifications That Deliver Career Advancement

 A+ from the trade group CompTIA, is another vendor-neutral certification and is considered entry level.
 It encompasses a number of different foundation level IT skills.

 This is an industry standard for IT and tech support folks.
 Earning this certification indicates that you have the skills and knowledge to install, secure and troubleshoot networks as well as conduct preventative maintenance.
-Average salary: US$47,000.
+Average salary: $47,000.

 6. Oracle DBA

 Every company has a database that is crucial to its operation and most have several, making Oracle certified professionals in demand.
 The Oracle DBA certification factors in training, experience and testing to establish a strong foundation and expertise in Oracle9i Database techniques, including backup and recovery, performance tuning and administration.
-Average salary: US$103,000
+Average salary: $103,000

 7. Information Technology Infrastructure Library

 The ITIL certification is the basis of the worldwide standard for quality IT Service Management and is considered to have laid the groundwork for effective IT departments.
 It outlines non-organizational specific "best practices" that are used by companies to establish a level of competency.
-There are four flavours for this cetification: Foundation, Intermediate, Expert and Master.
+There are four flavors for this cetification: Foundation, Intermediate, Expert and Master.
 It's hard to imagine a company these days that doesn't maintain some type of web presence and as more and more businesses become dependent on IT, the skills to manage IT services have become a "make or break" role.
 Demand for this certification has skyrocketed over recent years and it should continue to grow into 2013 and beyond.
-Average "ITIL Expert" salary US$98,000.
+Average "ITIL Expert" salary $98,000.